-- Stain application device such as a natural or synthetic bristle brush, foam sponge brush, cotton cloth, or roller frame and roller cover
+- Stain application devices such as a natural or synthetic bristle brush, foam sponge brush, cotton cloth, or roller frame and roller cover

 - Drop cloth